 Of course, there are also similarities between these two diets.
 There are many foods - and recipes - that overlap and can be enjoyed on both the paleo diet and the keto diet.
 And both diets avoid foods that are typically higher in carbs like processed foods, fast food, and junk food.

 Between these two diets, the paleo diet tends to be the least restrictive.
 This makes it a great choice if you want to dip your toes into a low carb diet, without needing to track macros.
-While all the recipes I post on Cook Eat Paleo are paleo-friendly, many are also keto-friendly.
+While all the recipes I post on Cook Eat Well are paleo-friendly, many are also keto-friendly.
 And with so many healthy foods that cross over between these two diets, there's no reason why you couldn't mix some keto recipes into your weekly meal plan!